Find out how our healthcare programmes are contributing to training and continuing professional development globally.

 Patrick Mitchell, Chairman of eIntegrity, said: “Through our partnership with ASMIRT, more than 6,000 medical imaging professionals in Australia can take advantage of the UK’s significant investment in top-class healthcare learning – at a fraction of the usual cost of CPD resources.”

 - The New Zealand Institute of Medical Radiation Technology (NZIMRT) has given its 1500 members access to our e-learning programmes.
 The NZIMRT is the professional body that represents medical imaging technologists and radiation therapists across the country.

-Changes to the CPD requirements in New Zealand meant that, as a professional body, the NZIMRT wanted to be able to offer members a CPD option that was easily accessible and that provided a range of different options across different scopes of practice.
-Following the successful trial, the NZIMRT is pleased to be offering its members this programme and being able to support their continuing professional development.
+Changes to the CPD requirements in New Zealand meant that, as a professional body, the NZIMRT wanted to offer members a CPD option that was easily accessible and provided a range of different options across different scopes of practice.
+Following a successful trial, the NZIMRT is pleased to be offering its members this programme and being able to support their continuing professional development.

 For further details about NZIMRT, please see the society's website.

 - Our e-Pain programme is now a mandatory part of a new diploma in pain management developed by the University of Jordan and the prestigious King Hussein Cancer Center.

 Middle East and North Africa

 - Pinnacle Healthcare, a medical staffing agency, is using e-Pain as the online learning component of its pain management course for healthcare professionals in the region.